 Before the wedding, Elizabeth had telegraphed a favorite uncle asking him to come to the ceremony at Trinity Cathedral.
 Thinking that meant a memorial service, the uncle sent a memorial wreath.
 William, known for his dry sense of humor, said, “Just cut it in half and put it around our necks.”

 Mrs. Mather served as the first president of the Garden Center of Cleveland in 1930, leading the institution to become one of the nation’s most critical horticultural centers.
 She also promoted a vegetable relief garden project during the Depression, which helped feed over 40,000 people.
-A leading proponent of beautification efforts in Cleveland, Mrs. Mather funded the development of a master plan for rebuilding the University Circle area into a significant cultural center for the city.
+A leading proponent of beautification efforts in Cleveland, Mrs. Mather funded developing a master plan for rebuilding the University Circle area into an important cultural center for the city.
 She also supervised the beautification of the grounds surrounding the Cleveland Institute of Art.

 Mrs. Mather also worked as a social worker at Rainbow Hospital for Crippled Children and made generous contributions to Western Reserve University and the Cleveland Museum of Art.
 She established the Elizabeth Ring and William Gwinn Mather Fund.

-Mather was the first chairman of the Chamber of Commerce and in 1933 the Chamber awarded him the medal for distinguished public service.
-He was chairman of the City Planning Committee and the first president of the Cleveland Stock Exchange and was a trustee of many institutions including Trinity College, Kenyon College, Adelbert College, Case School Corporation, Cleveland Museum of Art, Lakeside Hospital, and the Western Reserve Historical Society.
+Mr. Mather was the first chairman of the Chamber of Commerce, and in 1933 the Chamber awarded him the medal for distinguished public service.
+He was chairman of the City Planning Committee and the first president of the Cleveland Stock Exchange.
+He was a trustee of many institutions, including Trinity College, Kenyon College, Adelbert College, Case School Corporation, Cleveland Museum of Art, Lakeside Hospital, and the Western Reserve Historical Society.